ToddC22/RegEx3/testing/systemuser.md

 ---
 # SystemUser Entity Reference

-Person with acces to the Microsoft CRM system and who owns objects in the Microsoft CRM database.
+Person with access to the Microsoft CRM system and who owns objects in the Microsoft CRM database.

 ## Messages